Dump months: History

 According to Burr, from the earliest days of the studio system major releases had largely followed the same calendar modern audiences would recognize, clustered during spring, summer, and the end-of-year holidays.
 "Yet January was still in the mix," he observes.
 "Silent-era Charlie Chaplin hits like The Kid (1921) and The Circus (1928), the Garbo/John Gilbert melodrama Flesh and the Devil (1927) and Josef von Sternberg's Last Command (1928) all came out during the first month of the year."

 The best decade for January movies, Burr writes, may well have been the 1940s.
-It began with what he suggests was best January in cinema history.
+It began with what he suggests was the best January in cinema history.
 The Grapes of Wrath, His Girl Friday and The Shop Around the Corner, all considered classics, were released in January 1940.
 Later in the decade, other classic films would first reach screens during January, such as Sullivan's Travels, Shadow of a Doubt and The Treasure of the Sierra Madre.